 Sure, Italian “gravy” (red sauce) is a wonderful staple of the Italian diet, but it certainly isn’t the only option.
 You’ll also be able to feast on so many other healthful dishes, from flavorful Minestrone soups to pan-friend cod with capers and olives to baked eggplant with Parmesan.

 These dishes and many other Italian foods may be made with fresh ingredients that nourish the body, without contributing to weight gain.
 For best results on the Italian diet, make pizza loaded with full-fat cheese and high-calorie toppings a very occasional treat, or find pizza recipes that are better for your body.
 Also, pay attention to portion control.
+Italians ensure they adhere to a healthy 100 g portion when they eat pasta.
+But Americans have been found to eat 3 and a half times this amount in one sitting.
 Too much of any kind of food won’t help you to achieve your weight loss goals.

 There are a lot of misconceptions about Italian food.
 Everyone knows that it’s delicious, but some people think that it can’t possibly be healthy.
 Adult obesity statistics for Italy tell a different story.
 Italian food, as well as the Italian culture and lifestyle, help Italians to avoid adult obesity.
 So, why not enjoy a traditional Italian meal soon?